carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-suspicious-memory-comparison.rst

 **Case 1: Non-standard-layout type**

-Comparing the object representaions of non-standard-layout objects may not properly compare the value representations.
+Comparing the object representations of non-standard-layout objects may not properly compare the value representations.

 **Case 2: Types with no unique object representation**

-Objects with the same value may not have the same object representaion.
+Objects with the same value may not have the same object representation.
 This may be caused by padding or floating-point types.

 See also: